liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 ```

 | **Note:** The JVM parameters used here are defaults intended for initial
-| deployment of production systems.
+| deployment of sharepointion systems.
 Administrators should change the settings to
 | values that best address their specific environments.
 These must be tuned
 | depending on need.